 In summary, file storage is a user-friendly and widely compatible solution that supports easy data access and collaboration.
 However, it may face scalability and performance challenges as data volumes grow, and costs can rise with increased storage needs.
 For organisations with moderate storage requirements and a need for shared access, file storage remains a practical choice.

-Let us explore the advantages and disadvantages of file storage solutions in more detail.
+Explore the advantages and disadvantages of file storage solutions in more detail below.

 Advantages of file storage